 “This transaction is a testament to the experience and hard work of our team, and our unique flexibility and creativity to pull together an exciting deal of this size,” said Chris Sanz, vice president of Orion.
 “Going forward, we will add value to these properties with active portfolio management.”

-The team at Orion work with investors, developers, property owners and brokers through all phases of real estate transactions, from strategic planning and analysis to financing, negotiation, property management and disposition.
-For more information, call (305) 278-8400 or email email@example.com.
+The team at Orion works with investors, developers, property owners and brokers through all phases of real estate transactions, from strategic planning and analysis to financing, negotiation, property management and disposition.
+For more information, call (305) 278-8400 or email firstname.lastname@example.org.